More and more companies have started promoting their products or packaging as “biodegradable” or “compostable”.

 The nasty thing about these conventional plastics is that they contain chemical additives that promote fairly quick decomposition of the product into very small fragments.

-Mind you, this is not biodegradation, but simply breaking the plastic product into ever smaller pieces.
+However, this is no biodegradation at all, but simply breaking the plastic product into ever smaller pieces.

 What remains are virtually invisible particles, which are not biodegradable.